 Tuesday, January 24, 2017, 10am-Noon (chili potluck), Hamburg Twp Hall, 10405 Merrill Road, Hamburg, MI 48139.
 Contact: Michelle LaRose, Livingston County Drain Commission.

 The Livingston WAG has developed several planning documents to guide its work to protect and improve water resources in the watershed.
 The current plan for generally managing stormwater is below:

 In addition to that overarching plan, targeted plans were developed to focus on phosphorus management in two subwatersheds.
 Following are final TMDL Implementation Plans that were delivered to DEQ on October 31, 2011.

-The MS4s, in partnership with the Washtenaw Stormwater Advisory Group (SAG), is working to develop the following documents for submittal of NPDES permit applications due April 1, 2013:
+WAG MS4s worked to develop the following documents for submittal of NPDES permit applications that were due April 1, 2013:

 - Collaborative Public Education Plan (PEP) and PEP Table

 - Other shared procedures or planning documents